IrisShaders/glsl-transformer/README.md

 - Unit (and integration) testing of all the parts
 - Error on any tokens in the PREPROCESSOR channel optionally

+## Misc TODO

+- Add license (LGPL3 ?)
+- Package/distribute as a library
+- GitHub Actions builds, auto run tests
+- Introduce semver when something is a little stable

 ## Notes

 All files in a directory can be joined using `find . -type f -exec cat {} \; `.
 The output is printed to the terminal.
 Some cleanup maybe required.